You’ve read my previous post in the series, Do You Really Need a Prenatal Vitamin–check!

 Most prenatals don’t contain much calcium.
 (1,000 mg is what’s recommended during pregnancy.)
 If they did, you really wouldn’t be able to swallow them!
-You can definitely get the calcium you need from food (dairy, collard greens, tofu, kale, blackstrap molasses) but if you don’t have at least a couple of servings of the foods listed here, you may need more calcium then you’ll find in a prenatal.
+You can definitely get the calcium you need from food (milk, yogurt, collard greens, tofu, kale, blackstrap molasses) but if you don’t have at least 3 of servings of the foods listed here, you may need more calcium then you’ll find in a prenatal.
 Find more info on calcium for vegans here.

-If you prefer a supplement that is vegan and without artificial colors, flavors, or preservatives, there are several choices.
-However, some have herbal additions such as red raspberry leaf, which is considered “likely safe” during pregnancy.
+Caution when going “green.”
+Some have herbal additions such as red raspberry leaf, which is considered “likely safe” during pregnancy but is controversial to use during the first trimester.
 Check the labels to know exactly what you’re buying—and research their safety during pregnancy.

 Cutting edge but limited research shows the benefits of other nutrients during pregnancy.
 You might find these in some high-end prenatals.
 Discuss with your health care provider.

 - CoQ-10: In one study, CoQ-10 was shown to decrease the risk of preeclampsia in women at risk.
 The Natural Medicines Database rates Co-Q10 as “possibly safe” during pregnancy, due to limited clinical evidence.

 - Inositol: May help prevent folate resistant neural tube defects.
 Animal studies also show that folate resistant birth defects are linked to reduced levels of inositol.
 Inositol is often recommended for infertility.
 However, right now there is insufficient safety information to recommend it during pregnancy.